LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 Check the logs, to verify the network has started successfully.

-If something went wrong, the process should stop and an error with debug information is displayed.
+If an error occurs, the process should stop and the error with debug information will be displayed.

-If everything is ok, you should be able to see the following console logs:
+If everything is ok, the following logs will be displayed:

 ```
 $ node index.js | npx bunyan -o short